fingerprintjs/fingerprintjs/readme.md

 BROWSERSTACK_USERNAME=your-username BROWSERSTACK_ACCESS_KEY=your-key yarn test:browserstack
 ```
 Or make a PR to this repository, the test will run in BrowserStack automatically.
+BrowserStack sessions are unstable, so a session can fail for no reason;
+restart the testing when you see no clear errors related to the tests.

 Unit test files are located right next to individual module files that they check.
 Integration tests are located in the `tests` directory.